Geriatric Massage: Promote Well-being and Mobility in Aging Adults

 4. No Massage on Open Wounds or Inflamed Areas

 Massage should be avoided on any portion of the body that has open sores, skin ulcers, burn wounds, or eczema.
-No-massage zones also include any undetected rashes or swollen, painful lymph nodes.
-These are susceptible places that may aggravate with pressure or contact.

 5. Massage should be avoided at the site